jkeay/CoD-Portal-Mod/README.md

 ## Why are you posting the Source Code?

-The reason the source code is being publicy avaliable is because this way others modders can pitch in and contribute towards the mod.
+The reason the source code is being publicly available is because this way other modders can pitch in and contribute towards the mod.

 [Read more here](https://github.com/WARDOGSK93/CoD-Portal-Mod#contributing)

 ## Official Links

-* Steam Workshop (Mod): Unreleased of of now
+* Steam Workshop (Mod): Unreleased as of now
-* Steam Workshop (Demo Map): Unreleased of of now
+* Steam Workshop (Demo Map): Unreleased as of now

 ## Issues